-It was certainly possible to earn £30,000 as long as you had the necessary work, charged sensible prices, and were prepared to do long hours – but I stress the word “possible” (note that LDC, who I mentioned above, were almost certainly referring to turnover with their £40k nonsense).
-However, this industry is fickle, and a fat period can easily be followed by a lean one.
-You can do 40 hours one week, but the next might see you struggling for 20.
-Over a typical financial year you might manage £30k, but the next one – especially if it had a recession in it, with a 65% increase in the price of fuel (such as we experienced at that time), you’d got no chance.
-I was lucky (or whatever) and managed to weather the storm – but many instructors failed dramatically and gave up the job which had cost them so much to train for.
+This industry is fickle, and a fat period can easily be followed by a lean one.
+Even in normal times, you can do 40 hours one week, but the next might see you struggling for 20.
+Over a full year you might manage £30k, but the next one – especially if it had a recession (or a pandemic) in it, or if fuel prices increased (petrol went from 80p to over 140p within two years in 2010) – you’d have no chance.
+I was lucky and managed to weather that storm – but many instructors failed dramatically and gave up the job which had cost them so much to train for.

 About Being an ADI